Skitube Alpine Railway: Rolling stock

-To operate the service 11 carriages were built by Comeng, Granville and Fuji Heavy Industries.
+To operate the service 11 carriages were built by Comeng, Granville; with power bogies supplied by Swiss Locomotive and Machine Works and traction equipment by Brown, Boveri & Cie.
 Each is 16.8 m long and 3.8 m wide, and can carry 225 passengers.
 This provides for the movement of around 4,500 people per hour.
 Eleven passenger cars in total were built, 4 motor cars, 4 driving trailers and 3 non driving trailers.
 The motor cars each have four 301 kW traction motors, making them perhaps the most powerful rack railcars in the world.
 The braking system is mixed regenerative and rheostatic.
 The train is capable of 40 km/h, however this is limited during the downhill journey to 21 km/h.

 Two four-wheel 'S' open wagons were acquired from the State Rail Authority for freight traffic, and have been cut down to flat wagons.
 A 1958 Tulloch Limited built locomotive was also purchased.

 The trains of the Skitube operate on the Lamella rack system, which was developed by Von Roll Holding.